About this dataset

 The red, orange, and yellow pixels on these maps show the locations where the MODIS instrument detects actively burning fires.
 Don't be fooled by sizes of some of the bright splotches on these maps.
 The colors represent a count of the number of fires observed within a 1,000-square-kilometer area.
 White pixels show the high end of the count — as many as 30 fires in a 1,000-square-kilometer area per day.
 Orange pixels show as many as 10 fires while red areas show as few as 1 fire in a 1,000-square-kilometer area per day.

-2. Select Access Data and download from one of the listed data access tools.
-You will need to create/ sign in to your Earthdata account.
+- Select Access Data and download from one of the listed data access tools.
+You will need to create or sign-in to your Earthdata account.

 ATBD (Algorithm Theoretical Basis Document)

-Imagery produced by the NASA Earth Observations team using data courtesy of the MODIS Land Science Team at NASA Goddard Space Flight Center.
+Imagery produced by the NASA Earth Observations team using data courtesy the Land Processes Distributed Active Archive Center (LP DAAC).

 Federal Geographic Data Committee Geospatial Metadata